Ollie Walsh: Death

 On 9 March 1996, Walsh died at St. Luke's Hospital in Kilkenny after being taken ill at his home.
 After the news of his death, leading figures from the world of hurling paid tribute to him.
 Former Tipperary player and manager Babs Keating said he was "the best goalkeeper I have seen in my 40 years playing and watching the game."
 Former Cork player Gerald McCarthy described him as "a very flamboyant goalkeeper and a very nice man."
 Noel Skehan, Donie Nealon, Séamus Power and Pat Fanning all described his death as a loss to the game of hurling.

 Walsh's funeral took place at St. Mary's Cathedral in Kilkenny on 12 March 1996.
-Among those in attendance were GAA president Jack Boothman, former GAA presidents, Chairmen and Secretaries of several county boards and Minister for Sport Bernard Allen, while Tommy Maher and Michael O'Brien were among the 25 priests who officiated.
+Among those in attendance were GAA president Jack Boothman, former GAA presidents, chairmen and secretaries of several county boards and Minister of State for Sport Bernard Allen, while Tommy Maher and Michael O'Brien were among the 25 priests who officiated.